Smartburme/burme-ai-assistant/README.md

 1. Navigate to your Firebase Hosting URL.
 2. You'll be redirected to the login page if not authenticated.
 3. Register a new account or log in.
 4. Start chatting with the AI!
-You can send text messages or upload images.
+You can send text messages, upload images, send code snippets (using `/code` prefix), or upload videos.

 ## Contributing